4b11b4/lowres/README.md

 Foreword
 ========
-"Low Resistance", when talking about curriculum, is just a play-on-words.<br>
+The curriculum described as "Low Resistance" is just a play-on-words.<br>
+The coil<br />
-In the coil of a speaker, the long length of wire wrapped around a magnet,<br>
+(a longggg piece of copper wire wrapped in a circle around a magnet...) of a speaker, the long length of wire wrapped around a magnet,<br>
 has some amount of "resistance",<br>
 which determines how many electrons can flow.